TonyVallad/TonyVallad/README.md

 ### Currently Working On
 - 🤖 AI and Python-based projects as part of my course.
-- 🔍 Building a **Nutri-Score Prediction Model** using machine learning in Python to predict nutritional scores based on Open Food Facts data ([GitHub Repository](https://github.com/TonyVallad/Nutriscore-Prediction-Model)).
+- 🏥 **Apprenticeship at CIC-IT lab** at CHRU Nancy Brabois since March 2025.
+- 🔬 **CSI-Predictor Project**: Developing a modular PyTorch codebase for 6-zone CSI scoring on chest X-ray images using deep learning ([GitHub Repository](https://github.com/TonyVallad/CSI-Predictor)).
 - 🛠️ Enhancing my skills in machine learning, web technologies, and data science.

 ---